jerryzhao173985/ai-ml-sdk-for-vulkan/README.md

 # ML SDK for Vulkan®

-The ML SDK for Vulkan® is an SDK to facilitate the development of projects using the Arm® Vulkan® ML extensions.
+The ML SDK for Vulkan® is an SDK to facilitate the development of projects using the ML extensions for Vulkan®.

 ## Content